The magnificent Grand Opera House was once located at 11 Adelaide St W (between Grand Opera Lane and Bay St, on the south side) in downtown Toronto.

 The John Kay, Son & Company/Wood Gundy Facade

-So why does the building on the former Grand Opera House site have a building inscribed with the date 1898 on it when the theatre was at that location during that year?
+So why does the building on the former Grand Opera House site have a building inscribed with the date 1898 when the theatre was at that location during that year?
 Today the site is part of the larger Scotia Plaza, bounded by Adelaide, Yonge, King and Bay Sts.
 At the location of the Grand Opera House is a new office building constructed in the late 1980s.
 The right half of the 5-storey structure has a façade that was relocated here from the John Kay, Son & Company store and later Wood Gundy office building that was once at 36-38 King St W.

 Moving the façade from King St W to this building on Adelaide St W was part of the approval of the Scotia Plaza development.
-The John Kay, Son & Company façade was originally constructed in 1898.
+The John Kay, Son & Company façade was initially constructed in 1898.
 When Wood Gundy took over the building, they inscribed their name over the main entrance and inscriptions over the flanking doors.
-The first two stories are made of carved limestone, and the three upper stories are delicate terra-cotta.
+The first two stories are carved of limestone, and the three upper stories are delicate terra-cotta.
 Completed in 1988, the move was an enormous task as there were over 1500 pieces, each weighing roughly 45 kg or 100 lbs.

 Did You Know?